This article was written by Lemberg Law staff, and reviewed by Sergei Lemberg, the managing attorney of Lemberg Law.

 They’re legit.
 According to the Better Business Bureau (BBB), DCM Services is a legitimate collection agency founded in 2006 and services the Minneapolis-St. Paul metropolitan region.
 The BBB lists DCM as a collection agency, an insurance company, and an attorney and legal firm.
 DCM uses Balogh Becker, Ltd. as an alternate business name and maintains an alternate website at www.baloghbecker.com.
 Buzzfile estimates DCM’s annual revenue at $22 million.

-According to its website, DCM is the “only collection agency in the U.S. focused exclusively on deceased accounts,” and they cite this “singular focus [and] precise attention…[as] core to [their] success.”
-They also cite three reasons for focusing on the estates of deceased individuals:
+DCM Services works to recover probate debt from providers of healthcare, financial services, credit unions, and government agencies.
+According to its website, DCM is the “only collection agency in the U.S. focused exclusively on deceased person’s accounts,” and they cite a “singular focus and precise attention as core to their success”.

 DCM Services offers three levels of service: a self-service desktop application known as Probate Finder on Demand; Probate One-Source, a “full-service solution” for debt recovery of probated accounts; and Signature Service, similar to Probate One-Source, but focusing on both probated and non-probated estates.
 DCM works to recover probate debt from providers of healthcare, financial services, credit unions, and government agencies.